Skip to content

 --alarm-actions arn:aws:sns:us-east-1:123456789012:ops-alerts

-This reduces alert fatigue significantly.
-A CPU spike alone is often transient.
-A CPU spike combined with high memory and elevated error rate is a real problem.
+This drastically reduces alert fatigue.
+A transient CPU spike alone is often harmless.
+A CPU spike combined with exhausted memory and an elevated 5xx error rate is an active incident.

 CloudWatch Logs: Centralized Log Management